rohit-vaswani/coding-interview-preparation/readme.md

 ## Golden rule
 1. If you think it as a recurring problem, see if you can find the base conditions and non-base conditions. (rod-cutting / minpath)
-2. Otherwise, think about the logic and tranlsate it to a high-level logic using helper functions and api-methods
+2. Otherwise, think about the logic and translate it to a high-level logic using helper functions and api-methods

 ## You should do this